BIOSCI 734 : Terrestrial Plant Ecology

 - disturbance dynamics

 Attendance is required at scheduled activities including tutorials and field-trips to complete components of the course.
 The course will not include live online events.
 The activities for the course are scheduled as a standard weekly timetable.
+A remote version of the course can be made available to students located overseas because of border restrictions, or those with an exemption to study remotely

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.